codingMustache/codingMustache.github.io/README.md

 ## How to push files to GitHub
--in terminal -> git add -A
+in terminal   git add -A
               git commit 'descrip'
               git push
 ## How to install
     in terminal   code ~/.bashrc
     in ./bashrc on line 4 -> export CHE_PROJECTS_ROOT=/workspace